catalingheorghe/learning-activities/embedded_linux/toolchain/notes_toolchain_general.md

 **Binutils**

-Contains utilities to manipulate binary object files: assembler (as), linker (ld) and others like objdump, readelf, strip etc.
+Contains utilities to manipulate binary object files: assembler (as), linker (ld) and others, like objdump, readelf, strip etc.

 Needs to be configured for each CPU architecture.
 Example: `./configure --target=arm-buildroot-linux-gnueabihf --with-sysroot=PATH` (autoconf will guess the build and host from the local system configuration).